Pueblos

 Golfing

-Towa Golf Resort
+Towa Golf Club

-Santa Fe, NM 87501
+20 Buffalo Thunder Trail, Santa Fe, NM 87506

 Driving Directions

-Nambe Pueblo
+Nambé Pueblo

 Nambé Pueblo is located 18 miles north of Santa Fe, off US 84/285 and NM-503 at the base of the Sangre de Cristo Mountains.
 Established in the 1300s, Nambé was a principal cultural and religious center for the pueblo people.

 Local events include traditional cultural dances, authentic Indian arts and crafts sales, and a Fourth of July celebration.
 The pueblo also offers spectacular recreational sites and opportunities to swim, fish, and camp at the beautiful Nambé Falls.
-The tour of the pueblo’s buffalo herd gives visitors an experience with the sacred animal.
-Visitors should familiarize themselves with general pueblo policy in order to remain courteous during their visit.

 Feast Day

-Nambe Pueblo Feast Day
+Nambé Pueblo Feast Day

 October 4